chili-epfl/FROG/README.md

 ## Set up

+* clone the git repository
+* go to the root repository
 * install [Meteor](https://www.meteor.com/install)
 * make sure you have a recent version of Node (at least 9.10) (if you have node, but not the latest, you can try `npm install -g n; n latest`